 In 2018, a viral video sparked protests over racially-motivated arrests of two African-American men at a Philadelphia Starbucks.
 Starbucks responded by closing Starbucks stores across the country for a four-hour racial bias training.
 Sephora similarly shut down its stores for a one-hour diversity and inclusion training in 2019.

-This strategy should require managers to translate the lessons of diversity and inclusion training to small-group and 1-on-1 settings.
+Socially responsible companies should require managers to translate the lessons of diversity and inclusion training to small-group and 1-on-1 settings.
 A robust workplace culture conversation also encompasses topics like physical health and mental wellness.

 A strong workplace culture creates positive feedback loops that enhance a company’s social responsibility mission.
 Employees are more likely to do their best work and help their company succeed when they feel seen and heard.
 A successful and happy company attracts top talent who appreciate the company’s culture and positively contribute to the company’s culture.
-Culture-bearing employees are more likely to bring those inclusive values into their families, social circles, and communities and buy-in to company-sponsored CSR initiatives.
+Culture-bearing employees are more likely to bring those inclusive values into their families, social circles, and communities and buy-in to company-sponsored corporate social responsibility initiatives.

-2. Designing goals with measurable impact
+2. Designing Goals with Measurable Impact

-The most socially-responsible companies set measurable goals.
+Socially-responsible companies set measurable goals.
 Measurable goals keep organizations accountable to themselves and stakeholders.

 CSR leaders design goals with multiple priorities in mind.
 These priorities include community impact, internal business practices, marketing reach, and public and government relations.